dhruvak001/Path-planner/README.md

 # **Note:**
 Replace the file paths in the example usage with actual file paths containing metro stop information.</br>
 Ensure that the file format matches the expected format for populating metro lines.</br>
-Customize fare calculation logic in the calculate_fare_between_stops method as needed.</br>
+Customize fare calculation logic in the calculate_fare_between_stops method as needed.

 # Code Overview (if you need any particular function):